Kendriya Vidyalaya, Ernakulam: School organisation

 The school has up to 12 grades with four sections: A, B, C and D. Apart from the formal classes, the students take part in co-curricular activities, sports and games, club activities, work experience, Scouts and Girl Guides, computer education, vocational training and adventure programmes.

-The students have been divided into four groups or houses: Ashoka, Shivaji, Raman and Tagore.
+The students have been divided into four groups or houses: Lakshmibai, Kasturba, Vijayalakshmi and Savitri bai.
 The co-curricular activities are conducted along house lines.
 At the end of the academic year, the house with the most points is declared the winner.
 The trophy is awarded to the captains of the house by the chief guest at the Annual Day Celebrations.